The-New-Maps-Project/website/docs/docs2.md

 The blue "Export" button to the left is to download the data for the current map in the homepage after edits and district assignments.

-Read more in the "Hompage" section of the documentation
+Read more in the "Homepage" section of the documentation